 As a participant, she had the opportunity to travel throughout Greece with members of her field and learn from experts as they explored important sites of Classical Greece such as the Acropolis.
 She hopes to leverage this wonderful opportunity into future academic pursuits such as fieldwork and scholarly support, as well as professional networking.
 She is currently pursuing her masters in Classics at CWRU.

 Rocks Fellowship Awardee 2018: Jacob Kordeleski

-Jacob Kordeleski (CWRU ’20) is a current senior pursuing a dual major degree in Anthropology and Classics.
+Jacob Kordeleski graduated in 2019 from CWRU with a dual major degree in Anthropology and Classics.
 He was the awarded the Rocks Fellowship in order to support his exploration of using 3D imaging in the photogrammetric analysis of classical artifacts, of which he worked on as an intern at the Cleveland Museum of Natural History.

 You can see Jacob’s work in digital preservation here.

 He subsequently presented the findings of his project at the annual Archaeological Institute of America (AIA).
 His presentation was entitled “Museum Applications of Photogrammetry – Digital Preservation at the Cleveland Museum of Natural History.”